ammiratafabiano/untivitti/README.md

 [DEMO](https://untivitti.ammiratafabiano.dev)

 Welcome to Untivitti Game App, an Ionic 5 web application that allows you to play the traditional Sicilian Christmas game "Cucù" (also called "Morto" or "Asso che corre").
 The concept for this app originated during the COVID-19 pandemic in 2020 when physical gatherings for Christmas were limited.
 The name "Untivitti" is a playful phrase in Sicilian dialect, lit.
-"I can't see you", capturing the essence of the game and the spirit of togetherness during the holiday season.
+"I couldn't see you", capturing the essence of the game and the spirit of togetherness during the holiday season.

 ## Features: